rakshakonanur/SSCP_lectures_RK/README.md

 # SUURPh-summer-school

-Cloned from original repo- contains some annotations
+Cloned from original repo- contains some annotations.
+(while available) can access the jupyter online server at : https://sscp.minrk.net/

 This is the web-page of the Simula Summer School in Computational Physiology